Hrk84ya/Java-Learning/README.md

 ## Learning Path

-The repository is organized into folders by topics, starting from the basics and progressing to more advanced concepts.
+The repository contains topics from the basics to more advanced concepts.
 Here’s a suggested learning path:

 1. **Basic Syntax and Data Types**
    - Simple examples of Java syntax, variables, data types, and basic input/output.